Sydney-Informatics-Hub/RNASeq-DE/README.md

 1. FastQC to obtain quality reports on fastq files
 2. MultiQC to summaries quality reports on fastq files
 3. BBduk trim to trim 3' adapters and poly A tails from raw FASTQ files
+4. FastQC to obtain quality reports on trimmed fastq files
-4. STAR for spliced aware alignment of RNA sequencing reads to a reference genome
+4. STAR for spliced aware alignment of trimmed RNA sequencing reads to a reference genome
 6. SAMtools to merge and index sample BAMs
 5. RSeQC for obtaining a summary of alignment metrics from BAM files
 6. HTSeq for obtaining raw counts